Robots that learn to evaluate models of collective behavior

 We deployed all policies on the real RoboFish platform, in which a 3D-printed guppy replica inside the tank is magnetically coupled to a two-wheeled robot moving beneath the tank (Fig.~\ref{fig:setup}).
 We conducted 18 trials per policy (15~min each) with live female guppies.
 In comparison to simulation, three policies—$\pi_{Follow}$, $\pi_{Zone}$, and $\pi_{Force}$—achieved fewer goals in the real environment, whereas $\pi_{ConvNet}$ showed a slight increase.
 The distributions of $N_{goals}$ were consistently broader in real experiments than in simulation, i.e.\ animals showed a high degree of inter-individual variation (Fig.~\ref{fig:goals}).

 We quantified the sim-to-real gap as the Wasserstein distance between simulated and real trial-level $N_{goals}$ distributions (95\% percentile-bootstrap CI).
-The gap was highest for the baseline \textit{Follow} model (51.3; 95\% CI [44.5, 56.6]), followed by the rule-based models \textit{Zone} (34.9; 95\% CI [31.3, 37.9]) and \textit{Force} (29.9; 95\% CI [21.2, 38.6]).
-The \textit{ConvNet} model exhibited the smallest gap (7.8; 95\% CI [5.3, 11.0]).
-Permutation tests confirmed significant differences between simulation and reality for all policies (all $p < 0.01$), with large effect sizes for \textit{Follow} (Cliff's $\delta = 0.89$), rule-based models ($\delta = 1.0$, $0.8$) and a smaller effect for \textit{ConvNet} ($\delta = 0.21$).
-Under this benchmark, \textit{ConvNet} therefore produced the closest match to real fish–robot interactions, but the more general result is that the evaluation separates the candidate models in a consistent, quantitative way while still exposing a substantial residual gap even for the best match.
+The gap was highest for the policy trained with baseline model $M_{Follow}$ (51.3; 95\% CI [44.5, 56.6]), followed by the policies trained with rule-based models $M_{Zone}$ (34.9; 95\% CI [31.3, 37.9]) and $M_{Force}$ (29.9; 95\% CI [21.2, 38.6]).
+The policy trained with $M_{ConvNet}$ exhibited the smallest gap (7.8; 95\% CI [5.3, 11.0]).
+Permutation tests confirmed significant differences between simulation and reality for all policies (all $p < 0.01$), with large effect sizes for $\pi_{Follow}$ (Cliff's $\delta = 0.89$), $\pi_{Zone}$ ($\delta = 1.0$), and $\pi_{Force}$ ($\delta = 0.8$), and a smaller effect for $\pi_{ConvNet}$ ($\delta = 0.21$).
+Under this benchmark, that policy therefore produced the closest match to real fish–robot interactions, but the more general result is that the evaluation separates the candidate models in a consistent, quantitative way while still exposing a substantial residual gap even for the best match.